 At this point, you will see the STREAMING SETTINGS window (shown below).

 There are several ways to proceed from here.
 However, you do need to first click the DESTINATION drop-down selection (shown below).

 There are two possible options at this point: the DaCast option and the Custom RTMP Server.

 Live Stream: DaCast Method

-This process will be broken into steps required inside your DaCast account, as well as those steps required within the vMix encoder.
+We’ve broken this process into steps required inside your DaCast account.
+We also include those steps required within the vMix encoder.

 Within your DaCast Account: